Skip to main content

 Are You Colour Blind?

-Dr. Leong, answers some popular questions about colour blindness (AKA colour vision deficiency):
+This page answers some popular questions about colour blindness (colour vision deficiency):

-1. Why can’t I see colours at night?
+1. Why can I not see colours at night?

 There are 2 types of photoreceptors – rods and cones.
 Cones see colour, but they are not stimulated when it is too dark.
 Rods help you see at night, but they do not see colour.
 Green is the easiest colour to see when it is dark.